 The Hartford writes business for customers throughout the US from some 100 offices.
 While the US accounts for the majority of revenues, the company also has operations in international countries.

 Sales and Marketing

 The Hartford's revenues have fluctuated over the past five years.
 In 2015 revenue declined 1% to $18.4 billion as investment earnings fell.

 Restructuring efforts helped the company return to profitability in 2010, but the company fell back in the red in 2012 due to debt restructuring, payoffs, and goodwill impairments on divested assets.
 Net income has been on the rise since and, in 2015, it rose 111% to $1.7 billion.
 Income from discontinued operations and a decline in operating costs helped the company's bottom line that year.

 Cash flow from operations has also been up and down.
 In 2015 it increased 46% to $2.8 billion due to the higher net income and other factors.

 Following the divestiture of most of its life and annuity operations, The Hartford is focused on growth of its property/casualty, mutual fund, and group benefits operations.
-In 2013 it announced plans to spend more than $1.5 billion through 2016 to modernize its systems to deliver new products faster and gets its infrastructure up to speed for the digital world.
+In 2013 it announced plans to spend more than $1.5 billion over four years to modernize its systems in order to deliver new products faster and gets its infrastructure up to speed for the digital world.